ElectronicElephant/AcpiS0ixPatcher/README.md

-ACPIPatcher: S0ix enabler
+ACPIPatcher: S0ix disabler
 =======================================

+## Dell's Modern Sleep SUCKS!

+This repo does exactly the **opposite** to the original repo.
+Great thanks to @imbushuo.

-This simple UEFI application patches your ACPI table to force enable S0 Low Power State (aka.
+This simple UEFI application patches your ACPI table to force disable S0 Low Power State (aka.
 [Connected Standby](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby)) regardless of platform configuration.
 Currently you have to run it every time before booting into Windows.